marcobevilacqua94/easy-webrag-langchain-demo/README.md

 For each question, you will get two answers:

 - one using RAG (Couchbase logo)
-- one using pure LLM - OpenAI (🤖).
+- one using pure LLM - Gemini (🤖).

 For RAG, we are using LangChain, Couchbase Vector Search & OpenAI.
 We fetch parts of the PDF relevant to the question using Vector search & add it as the context to the LLM.
 The LLM is instructed to answer based on the context from the Vector Store.